duduskaaa/duduskaaa/README.md

 ![miku](/assets/miku_burger_gif.gif "view")

-I just start my way in Backend developing.
+I just start my way in Backend developing.<br>
-This is a test version of my future github profile.
+This is a test version of my future github profile.<br>
 And, my english is suck, so...

-Skills: yeah...
+Skills: yeah...<br>
 Technologies: